ga4gh-rnaseq/schema/rnaget.md

 3. _Restricted access_ – measured but require further authentication to view
 4. _Not applicable_ – measurement does not apply to the sample

-If practical a data provider SHOULD adopt a means to indicate these states rather than use a zero.
-It is recommended that the `NaN` value be used to indicate these states.
+If applicable, the `NaN` value MUST be used to indicate these states.

 #### Response